+RNG is a "double problem solver" in that, in general, it's production involves a waste feedstock that it is removing while the product also displaces fossil carbon.
+Many companies in the energy and chemical industry have committed to "Net Zero by 2050" (a promise to eliminate carbon emissions)-putting low carbon intensity fuels and feedstocks into high demand and focus.
 Methane derived from renewable sources, or RNG, is a viable "drop-in" renewable fuel and/or feedstock that is growing in production and utilization globally.
 RNG can serve as a substitute or a switchover for its fossil fuels' equivalent without changing or even modifying the existing systems for distribution refueling, or utilization.
-RNG may not necessarily be accepted in all quarters as a bio-fuel(s) (e.g., if it is made from CO2 as carbon source that emerges from a fossil fuel stack), but even as such, it is undeniably renewable.
-Similar to fossil natural gas, RNG may also serve as a feedstock for chemical processes.
+RNG may also serve as a feedstock for chemical processes.

 There is already a large production of RNG in North America, Western Europe, and elsewhere, primarily separated from landfill gas (LFG) and biogas from anaerobic digestion (AD) of food, agricultural, and other organic wastes.
 RNG is the largest volume cellulosic biofuel in North America.
 RNG from AD and LFG has vast additional potential, meets goals of distributed generation and grid resilience, and can be monetized via federal and state renewable fuel standards and mechanisms.
 The production, transportation, and distribution of RNG is actually a fairly "low-technology" technical and business model, with conventional acid gas and other gas cleaning operations employed.

-The main drivers for RNG include energy security, environment, and green economy as well as emissions reduction, sustainability, and impact of peak oil.
+The main drivers for RNG include energy security, environment, green economy, emissions reduction, and general sustainability.
 Political drivers consist of government programs, pollution, human health and safety, rural development, and assisting developing countries.
-Economic drivers are mainly waste-to-energy efforts in the United States and other countries.
+Economic drivers include waste-to-energy efforts in the United States and other countries, as well as "Net-Zero by 2050" promises of the energy and chemical industries.